muratkeremozcan/pact-js-example-provider/pw/support/auth/AUTH_SESSION.md

 5. **Limited programmatic control** - No simple API for clearing or refreshing tokens during test execution
 6. **Separate implementations** - Different approaches needed for API vs UI authentication
 7. **Performance bottleneck** - Relies solely on file storage, requiring disk I/O and JSON parsing for every test run, causing slowdowns in test execution
+8. **UI Mode limitations** - UI mode doesn't run setup projects by default, requiring manual intervention to re-authenticate when tokens expire (enabling filters, running auth.setup.ts, disabling filters again)
+9. **Between-run API calls** - Authentication request is made at the start of each test run session, even when a previously acquired token is still valid
+10. **Manual parallel worker setup** - Requires custom fixtures and significant boilerplate code to implement worker-specific authentication for parallel testing
+11. **No session storage support** - Playwright explicitly does not provide APIs to persist session storage, requiring custom scripts for apps that use this storage method

 ### What This Library Adds